thiagocapuano/waves-documentation/en/waves-client/transfers-and-gateways/ethereum-transfers.md

 The following window will appear.
 Before proceeding please carefully read the conditions:

-**The minimum amount of deposit is 0.001 BTC**
+**Please do not deposit ETH from smart contracts!
+Do not deposit ERC20 tokens!
+Only Ethereum is allowed.**
 ```
-If you will send less than 0.001 BTC, you will lose that money.
+Check if your wallet or exchange uses smart-contracts to withdraw ETH.
+We do not accept such transactions and can’t refund them.
+You will lose that money.
 ```
-**Send only BTC to this deposit address**
+**The minimum amount of deposit is 0.001 ETH**
 ```
-Sending any other currency to this address may result in the total loss of your deposit.
+If you will send less than 0.001 ETH, you will lose that money.
 ```

 Copy the shown Ethereum address or Scan QR Code and send a payment.